 - Is this opportunity worth my time and effort?

-- How will my overall well-being be affected if I say yes to this offer or opportunity?
+- How will my overall well-being be positively or negatively affected if I say yes to this offer or opportunity?

-- What’s more important: working from morning until I collapse or strengthening relationships with family, friends and loved ones?
+- What’s more important: working in overdrive or strengthening relationships with family, friends and loved ones?

-Once I devoted to self-care and finding love in the work I was doing, the enjoyment returned without the added stress and pressure I afflicted upon myself.
-Engaging in activities such as yoga, swimming, bike riding, meditation and mindfulness gradually brought me back to loving my work again.
+Once I devoted myself to self-care and finding passion in the work I was doing, the enjoyment returned without the added stress and pressure I afflicted upon myself.
+Engaging in activities such as yoga, swimming, bike riding, meditation, and mindfulness gradually brought me back to loving my work again.

 Spiritually, mentally, and emotionally exude goodness to others instead of bottling up and overworking.
 Burnout stems from all kinds of stressors, so it’s important to keep your mindset in the right place, especially in chaotic times.